Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkbehaviour.md

 ### De-Spawning

 `NetworkBehaviour.OnNetworkDespawn` is invoked on each `NetworkBehaviour` associated with a `NetworkObject` when it's de-spawned.
-This is where all netcode "cleanup code" should occur, but isn't to be confused with destroying.  `NetworkBehaviour.OnNetworkDespawn` is always invoked before `NetworkBehaviour.OnDestroy`.
+This is where all netcode "cleanup code" should occur, but isn't to be confused with destroying.
+When a NetworkBehaviour component is destroyed, it means the associated GameObject, and all attached components, are in the middle of being destroyed.
+Regarding the order of operations, `NetworkBehaviour.OnNetworkDespawn` is always invoked before `NetworkBehaviour.OnDestroy`.

 ### Destroying